Quality objectives for the Prostate Cancer Registry

 Radiation data are not dependent on manual reporting, and complete vintages are sent to the Cancer Registry of Norway directly from the country's ten radiation units.
 The Cancer Registry of Norway has complete information on radiation therapy in Norway up to and including 2022.

 The quality indicators in the Prostate Registry are measurable quantities intended to provide indications of the quality of prostate cancer care.
-When a threshold value for the quality indicators has been defined, this is a quality measure that the Academic Council has arrived at on the basis of international literature and national assessments.
+When a threshold value for the quality indicators has been defined, this is a quality indicator that the Advisory board has chosen on the basis of international literature and national assessments.

-To date, the Professional Council has selected six quality objectives that deal with the treatment of prostate cancer (process indicators).
+To date, the Advisory board has selected six quality indicators that deal with the treatment of prostate cancer (process indicators).
 In addition, there are quality measures for clinical coverage for assessment reports, surgery reports and radiation notifications.
-The quality objectives are evaluated every year and adjusted in accordance with the latest knowledge.
+The quality indicators are evaluated every year and adjusted in accordance with the latest knowledge.

-In this year's report, the Academic Council publishes a new quality measure; compliance in clinical and postoperative stage assessment.
+In this year's report, the Advisory board publishes a new quality measure; compliance in clinical and postoperative stage assessment.
 The comparison of the tumour stage at diagnosis and in the surgical specimen must be made with the proviso that available diagnostic aids have limited sensitivity to the details included in the stage indications.
-Although a realistic measure of compliance is well away from 100%, the hope is that this will stimulate higher quality and even more accurate diagnostics.
+Although a realistic measure of compliance is well away from 100 %, the hope is that this will stimulate higher quality and even more accurate diagnostics.

 Based on the quality goals that have been set, there is a basis for saying that Norwegian men generally receive equal and good diagnostics and treatment.
 This year's report also includes more data on the treatment of patients with advanced metastatic prostate cancer.
 Obtaining data on medical cancer treatment has long been particularly demanding, but the INSPIRE project has given us a better data basis.